cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.76 September 22nd, 2020
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.77 October 2nd, 2020

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.